Skip to content

 1. Log into the Horizon3 web portal

-3. Copy and paste the launch / curl command from the portal into the shell of a NodeZero virtual machine.
+3. Copy and paste the curl command from the portal into the shell of a NodeZero host.